codergangganesh/StudentAI/README.md

 Before you begin, ensure you have:

 - A modern web browser (Chrome, Firefox, Safari, Edge)
-- An OpenRouter API key (free tier available)
+- A Hugging Face API key (free tier available)
 - Basic knowledge of HTML/CSS/JavaScript (for customization)

 ## 🔧 Installation & Setup